JordanBlocher/qt-opengl/assignment10/README.md

 The setup provides for any number (<8) lights, currently the demo includes the 4 required.

+Issues:
-Issue: Textures are broken.
+Textures are broken.
 Did not have time to debug, but the setup is all there for when it is chased down, right now it is just a diffuse blend, but assimp provides blend values for ambient and specular as well.
+The lights do not know how big the model is.
+The best size will fit nicely into the blender grid, approx. 4x4 - 8x8.

 Controls
 ---------------------